Charleston Boat Accident Lawyer

 Countless numbers of boaters take advantage of the Cooper River or the Atlantic Ocean and other small streams throughout the North Charleston area.
 Unfortunately, boating accidents occur too often on these waterways.

 Sometimes, these boat accidents can’t be helped.
 Bad weather can be a factor, however, a boating accident may be caused by the driver’s negligence or some defect in the boat or its equipment.

 If you were involved in a boating accident that was caused by negligence or a boat defect, you may be entitled to compensation.
-The North Charleston boating accident lawyers at The Hartman Law Firm, LLC can help.
-With offices conveniently located in North Charleston, we have helped numerous boat crash victims throughout the state.
+The Charleston boating accident lawyers at The Hartman Law Firm, LLC can help.
+With offices conveniently located in Charleston, we have helped numerous boat crash victims throughout the state.
 We have the expertise and knowledge about boat wrecks to help you win the largest amount of compensation possible given your situation.

-To schedule a free consultation, call our North Charleston boating accident law firm today at 843-300-7600 or use our online form.
+To schedule a free consultation, call our Charleston boat accident law firm today at 843-300-7600 or use our online form.

 The majority of South Carolina boating accident deaths result from drowning, and most victims were not wearing a life jacket.
 Also, statistics show that fatal boat crashes more likely occur when boaters lack proper safety instruction.
 For instance, the Coast Guard indicates that only 11 percent of the fatalities in 2011 occurred on boats where the boat operator had reviewed boating safety instructions.